Banstead War Memorial.

 Died 18-August-1916 aged 47

-Son of Archibald Lewis Buckle (Capt., Royal Engineers).
+Son of Archibald Lewis Buckle (Capt., Royal Engineers)and Louisa Catherine Buckle nee Rose.

-Husband of the Mildred Louisa Buckle nee Rose.
+Husband of the Mildred Louisa Buckle nee Northey.

 Archie Stewart Buckle was named Archie and not Archibald Stewart Buckle who was in fact a first cousin.